ComfyNodePRs/PR-ComfyUI-NPNet-0a223c2e/README.md

 ## Usage
 Use with custom sampling and pass in an initial noise from eg. `RandomNoise` and a cond (only the first prompt in the conditioning will be used if multiple exist).

-You can also run it on the CPU, though appears to change the output for some reason.
+You can also run it on the CPU, though that appears to change the output for some reason.

 ## Notes
 The model works with 128x128 latents, apparently.
 If you pass in other shaped latents, it will reshape the noise into a square before running the noise model, and then reshape the result back to the original resolution.
+You can control how the reshape happens with the `reshape` and `method` parameters.

 If you get an error from the timm module when running this, update your timm package.
 It may be too old.